Social Workers: In Tasmanian Government Schools and Child and Family Learning Centres (CFLCs)

 Where can I get more information?

-Talk to your child’s teacher or principal.
+Talk to your child’s teacher, principal or centre leader.

 Visit the Department of Education website: www.education.tas.gov.au